Junior Azure Cloud Engineer Interview Questions

 Identity & Access Management

-Answer: Azure AD is Microsoft's cloud-based identity and access management service.
+Answer: Microsoft Entra ID (formerly Azure Active Directory or Azure AD) is Microsoft's cloud-based identity and access management service.

 Key Features: